 Construction within the Railroad and State Highway right-of-ways shall be subject to utility Encroachment Permits provided by the Railroad Company, Joint Powers, or CalTrans.
+Contractor is solely responsible for obtaining any necessary Encroachment Permits for the work.

 C1.07 WORK IN EASEMENTS